Instructions to Install and Configure the Consensus Salesforce Professional App (Lightning) - updated for V11.6!

 Consensus User Info Management

 Only a Salesforce Administrator has access to this page, as long as they also have the "Admin Consensus" permission set assigned to them.
-The Administrator is able to configure the list of Users within the account which will have access to Consensus data.
+The Administrator is able to see the list of Users within the account who have signed in to the Consensus plugin in Salesforce.
+This table is also utilized when companies have a different Salesforce email domain, than the domain used for Consensus users.
 You will not need to manually add users to this list anymore after the v11.3 update, but you can see and manage who has signed into the Consensus app in SFDC.

 Open the ‘Consensus Users Info’ page by clicking on the Consensus Users Info tab